Asymptotic Stability for some Stratified Stationary Solutions of the Inviscid Incompressible Porous Medium Equation: Introduction

+An easy corollary of the proof of Lemma 1.1 is that, in the $\mathbb{R}^2$ or bounded domain case, solutions $\rho(x,y,t)$ gravitate towards becoming a function of $y$ only: \begin{cor} If $\rho$ is a smooth solution (1.4)-(1.5), with $\rho$ decaying sufficiently fast, Hence, \end{cor}

-Although, as far as active scalar equations go, this system of equations shares many similarities with the surface quasi-geostrophic equation and the 2D Euler equations, the IPM system has a very simple structure of stationary solutions.
-It turns out, in addition, that the linearized IPM equation around any one of these steady states has a special structure which allows us to deduce (in a relatively easy fashion) results on the long time behavior of perturbations of stationary solutions.
+Although, as far as active scalar equations go, (1.4)-(1.5) shares many similarities with the surface quasi-geostrophic equation and the 2D Euler equations, the IPM system has a very simple structure of stationary solutions.
+It turns out, in addition, that the linearized IPM equation around any one of these steady states has a special structure which allows us to deduce results on the long time behavior of perturbations of stationary solutions in a relatively easy fashion.
+In fact, this special structure, at least in the $\mathbb{R}^2$ case, is already in Corollary 1.2.